 The DESE website provides helpful information and resources for schools:

 Access to Equal Educational Opportunity: Laws and Regulations

 Guidance: Nondiscrimination on the Basis of Gender Identity

-DESE also houses the Safe Schools Program for LGBT Students , which provides training, technical assistance, and professional development to students, staff, and administrators on issues related to sexual orientation, gender identity, and school climate.
+DESE also houses the Safe Schools Program for LGBTQ Students , which provides training, technical assistance, and professional development to students, staff, and administrators on issues related to sexual orientation, gender identity, and school climate.
 The Safe Schools Program also hosts workshops and connects students through the Gay/Straight Alliance (GSA) Network.